rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

-      Calculates the phase of theta at which a cluster emitted spikes and returns a fit to a vonmises distribution
+      Calculates the phase of theta at which a cluster emitted spikes and returns a fit to a vonmises distribution.

-      :param cluster_times (np.ndarray) - the times the cluster emitted spikes in: seconds
+      :param cluster_times: The times the cluster emitted spikes in seconds.
+      :type cluster_times: np.ndarray

       .. rubric:: Notes

       kwargs can include:
-          low_theta (int) - low end for bandpass filter high_theta (int) - high end for bandpass filter
+          low_theta : int
+              Low end for bandpass filter.
+          high_theta : int
+              High end for bandpass filter.

+      :returns: A tuple containing the phase of theta at which the cluster emitted spikes, the x values for the vonmises distribution, and the y values for the vonmises distribution.
+      :rtype: tuple